graphprotocol/graph-node/docs/environment-variables.md

   identified as unused, `graph-node` will wait at least this long before actually deleting the data (value is in minutes, defaults to 360, i.e. 6 hours)
+- `GRAPH_STORE_LOCAL`: default is `en_US.utf8`.
+This is used to mandate the locale for database.
+This is useful for comparing strings fields.